Ziang-Lu/Design-Patterns/4-Behavioral Patterns/1-Template Method Pattern/Template Method Pattern.md

     }

     /**
-     * Protected helper method to build the foundation of this house.
+     * Private helper method to build the foundation of this house.
      */
-    protected abstract void buildFoundation();
+    private void buildFoundation() {
+        System.out.println("Building foundation with cement, sand and iron rods");
+    }

     /**
      * Protected helper method to build the pillars of this house.
+     * This method works like a placeholder for a step of the above algorithm.
      */
     protected abstract void buildPillars();

     /**
      * Protected helper method to build the walls of this house.
+     * This method works like a placeholder for a step of the above algorithm.
      */
     protected abstract void buildWalls();

     /**
      * Protected helper method to build the windows of this house.
+     * This method works like a placeholder for a step of the above algorithm.
      */
     protected abstract void buildWindows();
 }